The Process of Choosing Ideas for Projects, Evaluating Them and Implementing Them By Galit Zamler

 - How would we build a kiosk at school?

-- Where will the food for the kiosk will come from?
+- Where will the food come from?

 - Who will prepare the food for the kiosk?

-- Who will manage the kiosk?
+- Who will operate the kiosk?

 - When will the kiosk be open?